-VIII.
+VII.
 Cheating, Plagiarism, and Collusion

-- A. Cheating, plagiarism, and collusion are both intellectual theft and academic dishonesty.
-They will not be tolerated in this class. - B. Any instance of cheating, plagiarism, or collusion will result in failure of the course.
+Cheating, plagiarism, and collusion are both intellectual theft and academic dishonesty.
+They will not be tolerated in this class.

+A. Any instance of cheating, plagiarism, or collusion will result in failure of the course.
 This does not negate your right of appeal as described in the Student Handbook.

-IX.
+VIII.
 Late Work

-- A. Each assignment will have a specified due date and will be due at the beginning of class on that date unless otherwise specified in the schedule or announced in class.
-It is important that you attend and meet all deadlines. - B. Assignments which are NOT accepted late: - 1.
+Each assignment will have a specified due date and will be due at the beginning of class on that date.
+It is important that you attend and meet all deadlines.

+- A. Assignments which are NOT accepted late: - 1.
 Quizzes cannot be done after the due date, though they can be done early. - 2.
-Discussions in online classes or as extra credit in face-to-face classes will not be accepted late - 3.
-Prewritings are not accepted after the essay is turned in unless they have been signed/stamped by me before the essay was due. - C. For all other work, I will not accept it more than five (5) days late.
-In addition, you will lose five (5) points for each day the work is late. - 1.
-You will not receive the feedback you would have gotten had the assignment been submitted on time. - D. The only time I will accept works beyond the late due date (5 days) is if you meet the following conditions

-- 1. Your work is late due to catastrophic circumstances beyond your control.
+Discussions will not be accepted late. - 3.
+Prewritings are not accepted after the due date for the specific essay. - B. For all other work, I will not accept it more than five (5) days late.
+In addition, you will lose five (5) points for each day the work is late. - C. You will not receive the feedback you would have gotten had the assignment been submitted on time. - D. The only time I will accept works beyond the late due date (5 days) is if you meet the following conditions - 1.
+Your work is late due to catastrophic circumstances beyond your control.
 (Unexpected surgery, a serious auto accident, etc. It must be credibly documented.) - 2.
 You must be in good standing in the class at the time of the catastrophe.
 (Consistent attendance, work, and participation.) - 3.
 You must notify me as soon as possible and arrange to meet with me to discuss plans for catching up. - E. I reserve the right to determine whether or not your circumstance qualifies for this exception and whether or not you meet the conditions listed above.
 Additionally, we must be able to work in the time-constraints of the semester. - F. NO LATE WORK WILL BE ACCEPTED DURING FINALS WEEK.

-X. Assignments
+IX.
+Assignments

-- A. Other than prewriting and work done in class, all work should be typed and formatted according to standard formatting we will study in class.
-I will not grade handwritten work with the exception of prewritings, in-class work, and in-class essays. - B. Do NOT turn in work via email unless specifically instructed to do so or unless you have prior consent from me. - C. If you MUST turn in work to me and I am not in my office, do NOT put it under my door.
+Other than prewriting and work done in class, all work should be typed and formatted according to standard formatting we will study in class.
+I will not grade handwritten work with the exception of prewritings, in-class work, and in-class essays.

+Do NOT turn in work via email unless specifically instructed to do so or unless you have prior consent from me.

+If you MUST turn in work to me and I am not in my office, do NOT put it under my door.
 Anything turned in under my office door will be thrown away.
-Instead, turn it in to my mailbox at the ISC (TM Room 1550). - 1.
-Have the staff member initial it and put the date on it. - 2.
+Instead, turn it in to my mailbox at the ISC (TM Room 1550).

+- 1. Have the staff member initial it and put the date on it. - 2.
 If you do not have the staff member date and initial it, it will be considered turned in on the date I pick it up, not the date you turned it in. - 3.
 Email/call me to let me know you have done this.

-XI.
-Course Work (20% of total grade)
+A. Course Work (20% of total grade)

-- A. In-Class Notes Assignment - 1.
-In addition to daily participation in class, you will turn in notes for each lecture day.
-We will discuss this further in class. - 2.
-If you miss class, you may use the list of items on the schedule under "What we'll do in class" and the YouTube video for the day to take notes for the day. - a) Do not rely on the videos as I may encounter a technical difficulty and no video is uploaded.
-If that happens, you miss out on those points.
+- 1. In-Class Notes Assignment - a) In addition to daily participation in class, you will turn in notes for each lecture day.
+I will provide a daily handout on which you will take class notes.
+We will discuss this further in class. - b) If you miss class, you may use the list of items on the schedule under "What we'll do in class" and the YouTube video for the day to take notes and turn them in the next time for half credit.
+If I have some technical difficulty and no video is uploaded, you miss out on those points.

-B. Quizzes
+2. Quizzes